fgs76100/UVM_Simplified/basic/lesson0-understand-the-framework/README.md

 ### Configuration

 ```
 UVM provide a class call uvm_config_db to allow different scoped components can share a common pool of configurations.
-So, user can set a value on the top module and then retrieve that value at component level.
+For example, user can set a value on the top module and then retrieve that value at component level.
 ```

 ## 2. UVM facilities